google/go-cloud/internal/docs/design.md

 maintain consistency across packages, especially as an open source project where contributors can join at any point during development.

-A broad design goal for the Go Cloud Development Kit (GCDK) is for the API style to be consistent.
+A broad design goal for the Go Cloud Development Kit (Go CDK) is for the API style to be consistent.
 Consistency aids users in building a mental model of how to use the APIs.
 As such, the design of individual packages must also consider their impact on the Go CDK as a whole.

 This is a [Living Document](https://en.wikipedia.org/wiki/Living_document).
 The